IMG_5836

 What’s Next

 The Board of Education must decide by October whether to schedule a special election on a tax increase.
 Meanwhile, community members are calling for a forensic audit to better understand how Montclair got here.
+(Update: The election has been rescheduled to March 2026).

 No matter the solution, parents, students, and educators left the town hall with the same realization: there are no easy choices ahead.